TabithaMaud/simon-says/README.md

 - As a player I would like the option for a sound to happen when a color displays so it's more interactive and engaging.

 - As a player I would like to increase the difficulty by having 6 colors instead of 4.

+## Sound Effects

+Sound effects were created be kennel.nl
+They are free assets to be used in any project, personal or commercial use.
+Attribution is not required, but is greatly appreciated.